Growth through Hardship

 Numbers in healthcare are COMPLEX!!
 There are several factors to consider and so many moving parts!
 To name a few that aren't always taken into account...

-- diversity of nursing staff
+- diversity of nursing staff-agency/travel nurses, float staff

 -years of experience, skill deficits